 !

-CyberTrade is using formal/professional methods to establish its Architecture.
+CyberTrade is using formal/professional methods to establish its open and democratic nature of its financial instruments.

-This includes defining the overall vision, the opportunities available and planning coordinated actions for success.
+This includes defining the overall DAO vision, the opportunities available within the scope of each financial instrument and planning / coordnating actions for success.

 CyberTrade is designing its systems using the TOGAF methodology and framework in which the overall architecture is developed within the context of 4 architecture types.